emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 Many companies in Europe have integrated sustainability improvements into their core business strategies.
 It is driven by a growing awareness of environmental issues and regulatory requirements like CSRD (Corporate Sustainability Reporting Directive), a regulatory framework proposed by the European Commission to enhance corporate transparency and ensure that companies provide comparable information to assess their sustainability performance.

 Sustainability impacts numerous aspects of the life cycle management (LCM) of devices.
-In this draft we discuss the advantages of leveraging existing device modularity to introduce ecodesign in the networks.
+In this draft we discuss the advantages of leveraging existing device modularity to introduce ecodesigned components in the networks.

 # Conventions and Definitions